kaer-3058/large_number/README English.md

 ```
 The "integer" input can be a non-integer, but it will be processed as an integer by rounding down and limiting the range to the integer type.
 The "multiplier" input can be any numerical value, but the unit of data will be ignored during computation and converted into a double type.
 Optional data types："byte"、"float"、"double"、"short"、"int"、"long".

-♦ Float multiply：large_number:float_multiply/start
+♦ Float multiply

+Algorithm1：float_multiply/start

-Principle：execute store + data get，It can be used to store integers using a multiplier and import dynamic multipliers using function macros.
+Principle：execute store + data get，It can be used to store integers using a multiplier 和 import dynamic multipliers using function macros.

+Algorithm2：float_multiply/of_score/start

+Principle：Convert float to scoreboard format 和 take the first eight digits for large number multiplication.

 ```
 Factor1：storage large_number:math float_multiply.input1 0.0